Visa & Immigration

 Non-EEA students must be attending a programme on a full-time, daytime basis, which is defined as students attending between the hours of 9am and 5pm on at least four days between Monday & Friday each week.
 Formal timetabled hours must amount to at least 15 hours per week for at least 25 weeks / 375 hours over the year.

-You are required to take an international exam at the end of your course.
+Students are required to take an international exam at the end of the course.

-Once your course has started, you will need to take the following steps in order to comply with the Irish laws on immigration:
+Once the course has started, students will need to take the following steps in order to comply with the Irish laws on immigration:

 Step 01